Zookeeper and Animal Trainer

 Do you ever catch yourself feeling bad for the animals because they're in captivity?

-Asked by Favre over 10 years ago
+Asked by Favre about 11 years ago

 Hi Favre, I definitely believe that--first and foremost--wild animals belong in the wild.
 However, some people don't realize this, but the animals in accredited zoos in the United States are all there because they have been deemed "unreleasable" by an objective, third-party organization like the U.S. Fish & Wildlife Service or the Department of Fish & Game.
 This means they have been evaluated for their probability of survival in the wild, and the decision has been made that they most likely won't make it on their own.